 From Corriganville, one just needs to cross the Santa Susana Pass over to Iverson Road and to discover another movie location bonanza, which is now history.
 Near a town called Canoga Park are huge elephant-sized outcroppings of rock.
 This was called Iverson’s Ranch.
 Wayne's first movie up there was Texas Cyclone in 1932.
 Before Stagecoach came along, he had already filmed Haunted Gold, Central Airport, and The Dawn Rider on the ranch’s grounds.
 Even after Stagecoach, Republic sent him right back to Iverson Movie Ranch, for Santa Fe Stampede, and Three Texas Steers.

-As the stagecoach arrives at its first relay station, it runs between a famous rock formation in Lower Iverson, called Tower Rock to the left and the Sphinx to the right.
+As John Wayne's stagecoach arrives at its first relay station, it runs between a famous rock formation in Lower Iverson, called Tower Rock to the left and the Sphinx to the right.
 This heavily filmed place is now...

 ...the backyard of a private home on Red Mesa Road, in the middle of the Garden of the Gods, as the area became known for.